-The importance of billet families to our Program is immeasurable.
-Part of our commitment to our players and their parents is to help provide them with a good home.
-Their time with the billet family is a very important time of their lives.
-They are away from their friends and family (often for the first time), so, their billets become their surrogate family.
-While the families receive some monetary compensation, the real rewards are in the lasting relationships that are formed.
+Part of our commitment to our players and their parents is to provide our Wings with a good home.
+This is a very important time in our players’ lives — they are away from their friends and family (often for the first time), so their billets become their surrogate family.
+While the families receive some monetary compensation, the real reward is the lasting relationships that are formed.
+In essence, the importance of billet families to our winning program is immeasurable.

 How long is a billet family’s commitment?
-This varies depending on the player; some are with the family during the hockey season only while others need to complete the school year.
-Some players go home for the weekend as often as the game schedule permits and all go home over the holiday breaks.
+This varies depending on the player — some are with the family during the hockey season only while others need to complete their school year.
+Some players go home for the weekend as often as the game schedule permits, and all will go home over the holiday breaks.

-Families receive a monthly billeting payment for each player.
-Some have found it easier to house two (2) players as they then travel together and are company for each other.
-There have been some instances when (3) three players, or even (4), have been welcomed by one family.
-Host families have included traditional 2-parent families and “empty nesters”.
-All that’s really needed is a willingness to help a player pursue his dream by providing a “home away from home”.
+Some families have found it easier to house two (2) players as they can travel together and are company for each other.
+There have been a few instances when three (3) or even four (4) players have been welcomed by one family.
+Host families have included traditional two-parent families and “empty nesters.”
+All that’s really needed is a willingness to help a player pursue his dream by providing a “home away from home.”

 The Wings are seeking local families to host our players from across the globe from September 2021 to May 2022.
 Host families receive $325/month from the player towards his food and needs at home.
 Players are responsible for their own transportation and will hold down a part-time job or attend classes.